AdobeDocs/commerce-operations.en/help/configuration/cache/use-varnish-cache.md

 bin/magento setup:config:set --http-cache-hosts=192.0.2.100,192.0.2.155:6081
 ```

-You can then purge Varnish hosts when you refresh the Magento cache (also referred to as *cleaning* the cache) in the Admin or using the command line.
+You can then purge Varnish hosts when you refresh the Commerce cache (also referred to as *cleaning* the cache) in the Admin or using the command line.

 To refresh the cache using the Admin, click **[!UICONTROL SYSTEM]** > Tools > **Cache Management**, then click **Flush Magento Cache** at the top of the page.
 (You can also refresh individual cache types.)